 - Before taking on any loan you will need to produce a robust business plan supported by a realistic budget and cash flow forecasts.
 There is a lot web based material on this but we would suggest you start with something provided free and written for sports and community organisations – Club Matters.

-- Some lenders may require security for their loan or make conditions in their loan that can constrain your freedom to, for example, borrow money from another lender without their permission.
+- Some lenders may require security for their loan or make conditions in their loan that can constrain your freedom thereafter.
 That can also impact on grants you’ve received in the past when you weren’t indebted and were based on a security of tenure for the club.
-It can impact on your ability to be grant-funded in the futur, as grant funders are nervous that the purposes they exist to support won’t come to pass because the grant will go to service your debts, not develop your impact or reach or performance.
+It can impact on your ability to be grant-funded in the future, as grant funders are nervous that the money they provide to you will get used to pay off your debts, not develop your impact or reach or performance.

 - Debt needs to be repaid, and if it is not, lenders have a range of legal options at their disposal to recover their money if you don’t meet your commitments to them (known as default).
 That can mean seizing the assets of the organisation if they have secured their lending against your property, or else using the courts to have you declared insolvent, in which case an administrator is appointed to sell your assets and use the proceeds to pay off your debts.

-- Many sports clubs do not have own the freehold of their site/property to secure, or might have the land on which they play their sport unable to be redeveloped due to restrictive covenants of planning regulations, making them much riskier prospects for lenders.
-In those cases, the strength of the business’ financial projections becomes even more important.
+- Many sports clubs do not have own the freehold of their site/property to secure, or might have the land on which they play their sport unable to be redeveloped due to restrictive covenants or planning regulations.
+That makes them much riskier prospects for lenders and so the strength of the business’ financial projections becomes even more important.

 - If you are considering peer-to-peer lending schemes, you should be careful to take advice to ensure you are not in breach of regulations laid down by the Financial Conduct Authority about offering financial products to the public (unless you are doing it via a society – see Community Shares section)